Propandit/Binary_Bandits_GFG/Readme.md

 Integration with a database: We used MySQL to develop a database that stores patient information, including medical history, symptoms, and treatment plans.
 Dr. Sophia uses this database to track patient interactions and provide personalized recommendations.

-Chatbot interface: We developed a user-friendly chatbot interface that allows patients to communicate with Dr. Sophia via text or voice input.
+Chatbot interface: We developed a user-friendly chatbot interface that allows patients to communicate with Dr. Sophia via text.

 Testing and evaluation: We tested Dr. Sophia on a range of medical conditions and evaluated its performance based on accuracy and response time.
 Results